evanthegrayt/dotfiles/README.md

 # dotfiles
-My dotfiles.
+My dotfiles, plus a bootstrap script.
 Here be dragons.

 ### Installation
 I doubt you'd want to use my exact config, so I'd recommend just copying the